lukevella/rallly/README.md

 ![hero](./docs/images/hero-image.png)

 Schedule group meetings with friends, colleagues and teams.
-Create meeting polls to find the best date and time to organize an event based on your participants availability.
-Save time and avoid back and forth emails.
+Create meeting polls to find the best date and time to organize an event based on your participants' availability.
+Save time and avoid back-and-forth emails.

 Built with [Next.js](https://github.com/vercel/next.js/), [Prisma](https://github.com/prisma/prisma), [tRPC](https://github.com/trpc/trpc) & [TailwindCSS](https://github.com/tailwindlabs/tailwindcss)

 ## Self-hosting

-_[2023-01-12]: The docker configuration has been moved to a dedicated repository._

 Check out the [self-hosting repo](https://github.com/lukevella/rallly-selfhosted) for more information on running your own instance of Rallly.

+_[2023-01-12]: The docker configuration for self-hosters previously stored in this repo has been moved to the self-hosting repo mentioned above.
+Please switch to that repo if you are self-hosting._

 ## Running locally